Gabr1el20/holbertonschool-shell/basics/README.md

-ls -la ../basics ../ /boot: list all files of the directories mentioned, in long format file /tmp/iamafile : prints the type of the file mentioned ln -s /bin/ls __ls__ : Creates a symbolic link in the mentioned path.
+ls -la ../basics ../ /boot: list all files of the directories mentioned, in long format file /tmp/iamafile : prints the type of the file mentioned ln -s /bin/ls __ls__ : Creates a symbolic link in the mentioned path. cp -u *.html /holbertonschool-shell : copy all the .html files into the destination, te option -u refers to copy all files that are updated.